Coronavirus in Asia

 16% of the people infected will develop difficulty breathing.

-More risks to develop serious illness for old peoples, high blood pressure persons, or diabetes and heart problems.
+There are more risks to developing severe illness for older people, high blood pressure persons, or diabetes, and heart problems.

 How does COVID-19 spread?